Arequipa: 19th century

 After expressing their rejection to the Peru–Bolivian Confederation, the Chilean government sent a military expedition that arrived in Arequipa on 12 October 1837.
 To avoid military conflict, negotiations led to a peace treaty signing in Paucarpata, a small town near Arequipa on 17 November 1837.
 In the following years, the city was the site of uprisings and successive military coups, which ended with the victory of forces led by Miguel de San Román against the army of Manuel Ignacio de Vivanco in the Battle of Paucarpata on 29 June 1857.
 Around this time, Arequipa gained prominence as a center of business and trade, focused in agricultural products and the production of wool, sometimes through exploitation of peasants.

-On 31 August 1882, following the occupation of Lima during the War of the Pacific, President Lizardo Montero Flores arrived in Arequipa and declared it the capital of Peru.
+On 31 August 1882, following the occupation of Lima during the War of the Pacific, President Lizardo Montero Flores arrived in Arequipa and declared it the capital of Peru, which changed back to Lima after its occupation ended in 1823.
 On 22 April 1883, Montero installed a National Congress which was located at Independence College, also counting military support from a local army and important financial support from quotas and taxes coming from the economic elite and the southern agricultural districts.
 However, on 25 October 1883, a popular uprising overthrew the government of President Montero, who managed to escape to La Paz.
 Four days later, with support from city authorities, Chilean troops occupied Arequipa until August 1884.

+Montero's government had a "National Congress" installed on 22 April 1883 in the cloisters of the Colegio Independencia and the Universidad Nacional de San Agustín, a military backing made up of all males between the ages of 20 and 60They made up an army of 4,000 men and 8,000 to 10,000 National Guardsmenand significant economic support based on the quotas and expenditures imposed on both the economic elite and the various southern agricultural districts.

+20th century

 The Republican Era brought many improvements to the city's infrastructure and economy.
 The Southern Railroad built by Henry Meiggs connected Arequipa with the port city of Mollendo in 1871 and with Cuzco and Juliaca in 1876.
 In 1908, the first telegraph system in the Arequipa region connected Mollendo, Arequipa and Vitor.
 In 1914, the city built its first drinking water supply system as well as an aqueduct.
-In 1940, the city's international airport, Alfredo Rodriguez Ballon, was opened.
+In 1940, the city's international airport, Rodríguez Ballón International Airport, named after the Peruvian pilot from Arequipa, Rodríguez Ballón, was opened.

-In 2000, the historic center of Arequipa was declared a World Heritage Site by UNESCO.
-However, on 23 June 2001, an 8.4-magnitude earthquake damaged several historical buildings.